grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 }
 ```

 In this design, `RealSession` itself decides which parameters to pass and in what order (if that matters) -- no one is asking for its data.
-This `DumpInto()` method is fairly general, so we can use it to implement all three mentioned behaviors (displaying, persistence, sending), by creating a implementation for each type of destination, e.g. for GUI, it might look like this:
+This `DumpInto()` method is fairly general, so we can use it to implement all three mentioned behaviors (displaying, persistence, sending), by creating an implementation for each type of destination, e.g. for GUI, it might look like this:

 ```csharp
 public class GuiDestination : Destination